jci-metasys/tutorial-csharp/lesson1/README.md

 * Netwonsoft.Json

 Make sure you change your current directory to lesson 1 and then run it.
+You should pass your username, your password, and your hostname as shown.

 You should see something like the following:

 ```bash
 $ dotnet run myname mypassword myhostname